What We Do

 Special Events & Fundraisers

-The WTCC produces a number of fundraisers and special events throughout the year to promote the West Town commercial districts, to foster economic development, and provide area wide marketing.
+The WTCC produces a number of fundraisers and special events in house throughout the year to promote the West Town commercial districts, to foster economic development, and provide area wide marketing.
 Funds raised at these events supplement the Chamber’s operating budget, fund Chamber programs and services, and proceeds also benefit local schools, parks, and other local non-profits.

 West Town Pop Up Project